Sealants — Protecting Teeth, Preventing Decay

 Applying dental sealants is simple and painless.
 First, the teeth are cleaned and conditioned with a gel to prepare the surface for bonding.
 After rinsing and drying, the teeth sealant is applied and hardened with a blue light.
 Our dentist and team are careful in applying your sealants and make sure you are comfortable throughout the procedure.

 Dental sealants usually last for many years and can be re-applied as needed throughout your life.
 They are extremely cost-effective in preventing pit and fissure decay, especially when provided to children as soon as their permanent back teeth erupt.
-To visit with Dr. Michael Rowland and learn more, please call Oral Dynamics at 610-435-5707.
+To visit with Dr. Tejas Patel and learn more, please call Advanced Oral Dynamics at 610-435-5707.